What is infant baptism?

 - resurrection and illumination in Christ

 Unlike some denominations, Presbyterians do not require a person to be entirely immersed in water during baptism.
 Baptism is received only once.
 Its effect is not tied to the moment when it is administered, for it signifies the beginning of life in Christ, not its completion.
-The Presbyterian Church (U.S.A.) believes that persons of other denominations are part of one body of Christian believers; therefore, it recognizes and accepts baptisms by other Christian churches.
+The Presbyterian Church (U.S.A.) believes that persons of other denominations are part of one body of Christian believers; therefore, it recognizes and accepts baptism by other Christian churches.